RotorHazard/RotorHazard/resources/6_Node_BPill_PCB/BoardBuild.md

 ![Internet connection is required to view this image](https://github.com/RotorHazard/rhfiles/raw/main/6_Node_BPill/PCBBuildPics/RH6_Node_PCB_Step8.png)

 ## Step 9 - The left overs
-If you wish to control the buzzer through a MOSFET which is recommended then fit Q1 (Yellow)

 If you wish to fit the buzzer (BZ1) (Blue) then fit it now

 If you wish for the raspberry pi to be able to control if the fans are enabled then solder Q2 (Green) to the board